sbmkvp/footfall_from_wifi_sensors/review/response.md

 > change is also found to be exponential as opposed to linear.
 With this
 > context When we install a sensor to have a clear view of the pedestrian
 > footpath in front of it, we make sure that all the devices beyond a certain
 > distance will report similarly low signal strength.
-This threhold is
+This threshold is
-> idenfied using the kmeans algorithm to find the natural break in the data.
+> identified using the k-means algorithm to find the natural break in the data.
 > We have found that this successfully isolates a farther stationary source
 > of large number of probe requests such as a phone shop or a restaurant next
-> door, Bustops etc.  This doesn't work when the source of error is within
+> door, Bus stops etc.  This doesn't work when the source of error is within
 > the range of the footfall.
 As shown in our examples 2,4.
 Here our
 > methodology fails to provide sufficient accuracy.